U.S. state governors urge Biden to support Lockheed's F-35 jet

-WASHINGTON (Reuters) - Governors of U.S. states that represent both political parties have written letters to President Joe Biden supporting the purchase of F-35 jets made by Lockheed Martin Co.
+Governors of U.S. states that represent both political parties have written letters to President Joe Biden supporting the purchase of F-35 jets made by Lockheed Martin Co (LMT.N).

 Biden's $753 billion national security budget request, expected by Congress on Friday, will boost research and development spending to prepare for future warfare.